 As to Paul's rule of "decently and in order" (1 Cor.
 14), we must remember that anything that progresses beyond "that which is written" (1 Cor.
 4:6) is forbidden and cannot, therefore, be either "decent" or "in order," Scripturally speaking.
-Benow George Phillips parades it as authority for sides, looking at it from the human viewpoint, it
+Besides, looking at it from the human viewpoint, it is no more "decent" to use two cups than one.
+If he will go on to the individual cups (where he is headed), he can make a better showing; but he will certainly be no better off in the sight of God.
+The individual cups-ers say, "It is indecent to use one or two cups; so we will use individual cups."
+"We must be decent, therefore we must use two or more cups," shout the cup-ers who have not yet adopted the individual cups.
+"It is so indecent to be immersed," chimes in Tucker in "The Form of Baptism"; "so we will sprinkle."